A guide for essay presentation and referencing is available here for Year 1 & Electives.

 Referencing is a way of acknowledging every source used in research or in the completion of an assignment.
 The details you provide for a source are normally its author, title, date and place of publication, and the name of its publisher.
 You may have to provide additional details, depending on what form the source takes, such as a volume number or a web link.
 These individual references are then collected into what’s called a bibliography.

 Citing is a way of briefly referencing a source within the text of your assignment, linking it to the more detailed reference in the bibliography.
 This is usually done when you paraphrase someone else’s ideas or directly quote them.
 Information, facts, and dates that are considered common knowledge are not required to be referenced e.g. Dublin is the capital city of Ireland.
+You should cite the surname of the author or editor, the year of publication and page number(s) in parenthesis in your text.
+If a name occurs naturally in your text, add the date and page number(s) only.

 Difference between Quoting and Paraphrasing